Vision Science

 Oxyopia seminars are presented to the Vision Science and campus community on a weekly basis during the academic year.
 These seminars are given by local and visiting researchers and are an excellent way for students to become more familiar with the most recent developments in vision research.
 All graduate students, faculty, and postdocs are welcomed and encouraged to attend.
 All first-year and second-year students must take Oxyopia for a letter grade.
 Starting in their 3rd year, all VS students are required to make an annual presentation on a current research project at the Oxyopia lecture series.

-VIS SCI 300: tEACHING METHODS
+VIS SCI 375A: tEACHING METHODS (Offered in fall)

 Additional Coursework